drurytc/ROB599_Project/README.md

 The ROS-Enabled Recycling Bin Sorting System offers an exciting opportunity to optimize recycling processes through ROS integration.
 By enhancing functionality and scalability, we aim to create a more efficient and sustainable solution for waste management.
 Should this proposal not align with project requirements, exploring alternative options to further develop ROS skills remains viable.

 ## Accomplishments
-- **Development of ROS Nodes:** Initial ROS nodes have been developed for sensor data acquisition, image processing, and servo control.
+- **Development of ROS Nodes:** Initial ROS nodes have been developed for sensor data, classifying, and servo control.
 - **ROS Environment Setup:** A ROS package has been created, and nodes have been set up within the environment.
-- **Sensor Data & Image Processing Progress:** Frameworks for sensor data acquisition and image processing have been established, with ongoing work to integrate functionalities.
+- **Sensor Data & Image Processing Progress:** Framework for all sensor data and decisions of image processing have been established.
+All correct data and behavior has been implemented and is ready to be testted in a physical prototype.

 ---